What is different about a ‘Relaxed’ Concert?

 In terms of the attitude to noise and movement in the hall…it’s really relaxed!
 Audience members are encouraged to come and go as they please and are welcome to wander around.
 There will be a designated quiet room next to the concert hall where people can go if they need a break.

-For our concert on Sunday 22 May, the flat floor will be soft artificial grass so people can sit on a beanbag or on the floor if they would rather not sit on chairs (but chairs are also available!) and wheelchair users can go wherever they like in the hall.
+For example at some venues the flat floor will be soft artificial grass so people can sit on a beanbag or on the floor if they would rather not sit on chairs (but chairs are also available!) and wheelchair users can go wherever they like in the hall.
 You can reserve a space and bring your own beanbag or blanket along, or you can book a chair.

 What kind of music can I expect?

 The music has been curated to appeal to a wide range of ages and tastes.
-For example on 22 May in Poole we have Copland’s Variations on a Shaker Melody and Liam Taylor-West’s Day One, while the concert on 29 May in Yeovil features ‘Cool’ from West Side Story and Vaughan Williams’ English Folksongs.
+Some examples of music from concerts are Copland’s Variations on a Shaker Melody and Liam Taylor-West’s Day One as well as ‘Cool’ from West Side Story and Vaughan Williams’ English Folksongs.

 Are the concerts open to everyone?